Employers and Universities: Work with us?

 This is the easy part.
 Address whoever is receiving the letter, then introduce yourself and the role you’re applying for.
 They’ll want to know who you are and why you’re writing.

-Paragraph 2: The "pitch"
+Paragraph 2: The ‘pitch’

 This is where you get to really sell yourself.
 First of all, let them know why you want to work for them.
-Don’t just say "I need a job": show them you care about what they do.
-If you’re a fan of one their products, let them know.
-Or maybe you’re after a challenge?
+Don’t just say ‘I need a job’ – show them you care about what they do.
+If it’s your first job, you may not have loads of experience of the field.
+But maybe you want to build a career in the industry.
+If you’re a fan of one of their products, let them know.
+Maybe you’re after a challenge?
 Write that down, too!

 Next, show them why you're right for that specific role.
 Here's how to do it: